 [1] Filing the Advisement of Rights Form

-In cases where orders are being entered concerning alimony or support, a wage withholding order shall enter.
+In cases where orders are being entered concerning alimony or support, an income withholding order shall enter.
 Conn.
 Gen. Stat. § 52-362(b).
 An automatic wage withholding order will then enter.
-The wage withholding order will be based upon the disposable income of the payor, which is equal to his or her gross wages, less federal and state income tax, social security and medicare taxes, normal retirement contributions, union dues, and life and health insurance deductions.
+The income withholding order will be based upon the disposable income of the payor, which is equal to his or her gross income, less federal and state income tax, social security and medicare taxes, normal retirement contributions, union dues, and life and health insurance deductions.
 Conn.
 Gen. Stat. § 52-262(a)(2).
-If the parties agree, or if there is good cause shown, a contingent wage withholding may enter.
+If the parties agree, or if there is good cause shown, a contingent income withholding may enter.
 Conn.
 Gen. Stat. § 52-362(b).
-Good cause for a contingent wage withholding may include proof as to why a wage withholding would not be in a child’s best interest, or demonstrating past timely payments by the obligor.
+Good cause for a contingent income withholding may include proof as to why an income withholding order would not be in a child’s best interest, or demonstrating past timely payments by the obligor.
 Conn.
 Gen. Stat. § 52-362(b).

-If a wage withholding order is issued, it cannot be more than 50% of the obligors disposable income if he or she is supporting a dependent spouse or child and no more than 60% of the obligors disposable income where he or she is not supporting a dependent spouse or child.
+If an income withholding order is issued, it cannot be more than 50% of the obligors disposable income if he or she is supporting a dependent spouse or child and no more than 60% of the obligors disposable income where he or she is not supporting a dependent spouse or child.
 15 U.S.C. § 1673.

 The obligor must sign the advisement of rights on the first page indicating that he or she has been advised of the maximum withholding amounts.
-If the wage withholding is contingent, both parties must sign the second page of the advisement of rights form.
-Should a contingent order enter at the time of the dissolution, the court may later order a mandatory wage execution.
+If the income withholding is contingent, both parties must sign the second page of the advisement of rights form.
+Should a contingent order enter at the time of the dissolution, the court may later order a mandatory income execution.

-Should a wage execution be entered, the income withholding for support form must be completed and submitted to the court to be signed.
-There will be a delay between the commencement of the support order and when the wage withholding goes into effect.
+Should an income execution be entered, the income withholding for support form must be completed and submitted to the court to be signed.
+There will be a delay between the commencement of the support order and when the income withholding goes into effect.
 The payor must be advised to make payments on the support order until the order is being withheld from his or her paycheck.

 #Comment Begins

-Strategic Point: In the event there are automatic step downs in the amount of support being paid, the wage execution should be limited to the time period covered by the order prior to such decrease.
+Strategic Point: In the event there are automatic step downs in the amount of support being paid, the income execution should be limited to the time period covered by the order prior to such decrease.
 A new order may be submitted thereafter.

 #Comment Ends#Comment Begins